ellmetha/django-precise-bbcode/docs/getting_started.rst

 * `South`_ 1.0.1 or higher if you are using Django < 1.7

-.. warning:: While *django-precise-bbcode* is compatible with Django 1.5.x and Django 1.6.x, these versions of Django
+.. warning:: While *django-precise-bbcode* is compatible with Django 1.5.x, Django 1.6.x and Django 1.7.x, these versions of Django
              are no longer supported by the Django team.
-Please upgrade to Django 1.7.x or 1.8.x immediately.
+Please upgrade to Django 1.8.x or 1.9.x immediately.

 .. _Python: https://www.python.org
 .. _Django: https://www.djangoproject.com